Trail running

 Approach

-Take the A9/E62 motorway to Martigny, then continue on the Route du Grand-Saint-Bernard/Route 21 via Sembrancher to Le Châble.
+Take the A9/E62 highway to Martigny, then continue on the Grand-Saint-Bernard Route/Route 21 via Sembrancher to Le Châble.
+Nevertheless, it is advisable to use public transport as it is a multi-stage run that ends in Zermatt.

 Parking